Keep braille at your fingertips anytime, anywhere, with the Mantis™ Q40: a Bluetooth® keyboard and 40-cell refreshable braille display.

 - Fits in a laptop bag or backpack.

 - USB-C charging cable with power supply (works with any USB charger, but may charge slower)

-- Green TPU case (COMING SOON! a professional, leather carrying case may be purchased as an additional accessory)
+- Green TPU case (A professional, leather carrying case may be purchased as an additional accessory)